 - · The average product or service volume they sell per month / year.

-After choosing your partners, you should evaluate the need for the training to your channel partners.
+After choosing your partners, you should consider training them up.
 But first, you need to answer the following questions:

-- · Are your partners currently offering similar products or services than yours?
+- · Are your partners currently offering similar products or services to yours?

 - · Are they implementing marketing and communication strategies?

-- · Are they evaluating their results continuously?
+- · Are they evaluating their performance continuously?

-The more you know about your product or service, the better they will be able to sell them.
-And so, with the other points.
-Consequently, it’s an essential investment in your program.
+The more they know about your product or service, the better they will be able to sell them.
+Don’t cut corners here – this is an essential investment.

 Setting your channel program goals

-As in any loyalty program, to make them successful, you first need to set objectives.
+As with any loyalty program, you need to set the right objectives in order to make it successful.
 Those should be SMART goals (Specific, Measurable, Attainable, Relevant, Time-bound).